UI Master Guide

 The Remote Control page is arguably where you will conduct the bulk of your testing activities.
 By default, the Remote Control page loads on the Devices tab, the second of three tabs.
 The three tabs found on this page are:

 Both the Hosts and Devices pages have search bars located near the top of the page to assist you in locating specific host or device machines.
-On the Devices tab page, you can add a new device to your device list.
-You can also choose how you want to launch a session on a device from your device list: the ‘Start’ button will take you to the live device view in the Remote tab (what could be considered a standard session), while the Appium logo button to the right of the ‘Start’ button will open an Appium session on the device.
+On the Devices page, you can add a new device to your device list.
+You can also choose how you want to launch a session on a device from your device list: clicking the ‘Start’ button will take you to the live device view in the Remote tab (what could be considered a standard session), while clicking the dropdown arrow beside the 'Start' button will give you the option to launch an Appium session on the device or edit the Appium capabilities assigned to that device.

 On any tab of the Remote Control page, you will see an icon at the bottom of the screen called ‘Device Tray’.